robertmand/FAIR-DaSH/_episodes/ep5.md

 ---

 ## Persistent identifiers and the FAIR Principles
 Data Identifiers relate to the following 5 FAIR Principles (Table 4.1).
-We will discuss and signpost these in this Episode.
+We will discuss and signpost these in this episode.

 | The FAIR Guiding Principles |                                                                                                                                                                                                                                                                                                                                       |
 | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |